bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/remus.bercut/index.md

 Song of the week is: [Kanye West - Runaway](https://www.youtube.com/watch?v=EMnQwBTJnMM)

+### Week 19-25 May

+Being the last week before PM Fair, I took advantage of the office hours to solve the problem with Wi-Fi.
+I took several hours and the help of multiple people.
+I learned quite a lot this week actually.
+I need to actually sew the boards onto the gloves.
+I hope to have everything sorted until then.

+Song of the week is: [Cymande - Dove](https://youtu.be/RLefc10kkMc?si=SrITiQghqj2KU5mO)

 ## Hardware

 Setup consists of 3 Raspeberry Pi Pico 2W boards, one for each hand and one acting as the main unit for playing the music.
 The music is played through a speaker connected to a DFPlayer module which receives signal from the main Pico board.